Skip to content

 Whether or not you’ll be accepted for a credit card will depend on a range of factors, such as your income, your outgoings (how much disposable income you have), and your credit score.

-Card providers have their own lending criteria, and as a new graduate, you may find it challenging to get the best deals due to a lack of credit history.
+Card providers have their own lending criteria, and as a new graduate, you may find it challenging to get the best deals if you have a limited credit history.

 A credit builder credit card could be a viable option to enhance your credit scores and secure better borrowing rates in the future.